WHO WE ARE

-We develop and apply Machine learning, optimization and other computational methods with HPC support on data generated in our lab and elsewhere.
+We develop and apply machine learning, optimization and other computational methods with HPC support on data generated in our lab and elsewhere.

-We serve multiple disciples but we are better at biological, medical and agricultural systems and models.
+We serve multiple disciplines but we are better at biological, medical and agricultural systems and models.
 Experimentally, we focus mostly on microbes.
 Often tagged as ML/AI geeks, HPC pests, Systems & Synthetic Biology aficionados